-MikeL's FreeBSD howto - pkg itself
+MikeL's FreeBSD howto - rPi install

 This page is organized in most recent first order.
 If you want to understand it as it occured, you'll want to scroll to the bottom, and go upwards.